Boy Thrown From Water Slide at New Calif. Water Park

 The 10-year-old boy managed to walk away with only some scratches after being ejected from the Emerald Plunge ride at The Wave, which is the East Bay's newest water park.

-"We got him into first aid and they checked him out," John Rodems, Dublin Director of Parks and Community Services, said.
+"We got him into first aid and they checked him out," said John Rodems, Dublin Director of Parks and Community Services.
 "He was in good spirits.
 He was smiling.
 I think he was a little stunned coming out of the transition area a little bit."

-The slide involved was shut down immediately.
-State inspectors were on site Sunday and shut down the next to the one the boy fell out of.
+The slide involved in the incident was shut down immediately, and park officials also closed the slide next to the one out of which the boy fell.
+State inspectors on site Sunday investigated both.
 A third slide was also closed, although park officials said it was not related to the incident.

-On Monday, a team of Cal-OSHA inspectors, city workers and representatives from the slide manufacturer are set to meet about what will be done to mitigate the slide before it is approved to reopen.
+On Monday, a team of state safety inspectors, city workers and representatives from the slide manufacturer are set to meet about what will be done to mitigate danger on the slide before it is approved to reopen.

-"Hopefully by tomorrow – if not the next several days – we’ll understand what occurred, and we will work to make sure it doesn’t happen again," said Smith.
+"Hopefully by tomorrow – if not the next several days – we’ll understand what occurred, and we will work to make sure it doesn’t happen again," Smith said.

 Video captured by the Bay Area News Group shows the boy accelerating down the open slide.
 As he reaches the flat section at the bottom of the slide, his body glides across the slide's side wall before skimming across the concrete surface below.